CaoTrongThang/Easycraft/README.md

-# Leave A Star ⭐ If You Love This Project

 ![EASYCRAFT](https://cdn.modrinth.com/data/cached_images/0333a58935602a41f38aa62de2ff5a2b3572bbbe.jpeg)

-_Thank you to all the mod creators for making such fantastic mods that I could include in the modpack._
+_Thank you to all the mod creators for making such fantastic mods that I could include in the Easycraft's world._

 # Easycraft - _Where the difficulty starts from 0_

 _With you, this is how the world should be._

-**🎮 Survival Mechanics:**
+**🎮 Survival Mechanism:**
 - [Hypothermia](https://modrinth.com/mod/pyrofrost)
 - [Temperature](https://modrinth.com/mod/pyrofrost)
 - [Thirst](https://modrinth.com/mod/qWDh3G0p)